 M.B.A.
-INFORMATION SYSTEMS OPTION
+Marketing Option

-This option to the general M.B.A. program offers an opportunity for concentration in the area of Information Systems.
+This option to the general M.B.A.
+Program offers an opportunity for concentration in the area of Marketing, and is recommended for students seeking marketing management positions in industry, government, and nonprofit organizations.
 The requirements for the option are: